Skip to main content

 These are simple yes/no toggles.
 Once you turn them on, Root asks for the details.

-Usage is an optional feature.
-Your company administrator can enable or disable it in the company settings.
+Like End-of-Life, Usage is an optional feature, and it depends on what your company administrator enabled in the company settings system boundaries.
 If usage is disabled, the section will show an “out of scope” message and the data won’t be included in impact calculations.

 How to fill in product usage